vortexntnu/vortex-visualization/auv_gui/README.md

 ## AUV GUI
-This package contains a general user interface (GUI) made for an AUV.
+This package contains a graphical user interface (GUI) made for an AUV.
 Has both a mission and internal status interface.

 Can be launched using the ROS 2 launch file:
 ```bash